scheeloong/scheeloong.github.io/_contents/02-research.md

 Within recommender systems itself, there are many interesting problems to tackle.
 * Cold-Start: What item do you recommend to a new user?
 What if the item itself is new?
 * Sparse Rating Matrix: Very few ratings for most of the items.
 How do you learn in this scenario?
+* Diversity: How to recommend a diverse set of items instead of just popular ones?
+* Personalized: How to personalized recommendation to users instead of recommend similar items to all users?
 * Imbalanced: Rating Matrix are imbalanced.
 Majority of the ratings goes to the popular items.
 * Semi-supervised Learning: For some applications, you only have data for items user purchased which is normally biased towards items a user likes.
 Hence, it is a special form of semi-supervised learning.
 This is also known as the One-Class problem in Recommender Systems
 * Active Learning: What should you recommend to learn more about the user for personalized recommendations in future?